nsftx/seven-gravity-gateway/README.md

 !!productInitCallback!!
 Is required callback which will be triggered when product is ready for load.
 In this step product can pass necessary data for initialization(e.g. Url, token, configuration…).

 !!productLoadedCallback!!
 Is optional callback which will be triggered when product is loaded(eg removing loader).

+!!infiniteScroll!! optional flag.
+If it is set to true, product frame will be notified that user scrolled the content till the end and registered callback will be called.

 ==Subscription==